djres88/learning/js-recap.md

 https://s-media-cache-ak0.pinimg.com/originals/cf/2c/28/cf2c2868aa3732641b4383b27ef03060.jpg
 They write, erase, and rewrite these 0s and 1s, all day long.
 If you wanted to say the number **13** to a computer, you would need to write **1101**.
 You don't need to understand why.
 (If you *really* want to learn binary, Google it.
 Have a fun hour.)

-Humans need to communicate with machines, but they don't want to work with 0s and 1s all day.
-That's long, boring, and extremely inefficient.
-That's why we (not literally) invented programming languages.
+Humans need to communicate with machines, but they don't want to work with 0s and 1s all day; that would be long, boring, and extremely inefficient.
+That's why we invented programming languages (well, not *us*, exactly, but someone).
 By translating all the 0s and 1s into a relatively easy-to-understand "code", programming languages make it possible for humans to communicate with -- and provide instructions to -- our modern-day companion, the computer.

 And because computers are everywhere, their masters shall rule the earth -- and also control a sizable portion of its wealth.
 That is, until that day when the computers revolt and become the masters.
 (Most recent consensus puts the doom-year at 2032.)
 In the meantime, learning programming is sure to vault you into a Scrooge McDuck-sized pool of money.
 Computers play a bigger role than ever, and we need more people to manage all the things they do.